mytory/mytory-markdown/readme.txt

 == Screenshots ==

-1. Usage - paste markdown file url.
+1. Usage: paste markdown file url.
 In fact, any markdown file url is accepted.
 Although it's not Dropbox nor Github, if the file is markdown file, it is acceptable.

 ![](http://dl.dropboxusercontent.com/u/15546257/blog/mytory/mytory-markdown/animated.gif)